Srikanthholo/XRUSER/User.md

 # Marketplace

-From the MarketPlace, you can access AR/VR digital content on your device.
+From the Marketplace, you can access AR/VR digital content on your device.
 Some content is free, but you'll need to purchase packages from our Marketplace.
 Individual customers or Institution customers can purchase a package in the marketplace.

 ![Market Place](https://user-images.githubusercontent.com/101865042/159876748-d0876123-9d8b-492a-b22e-06947d81bfaf.PNG)